Created in partnership with

 24-hour ambulatory blood pressure monitor

 Some cancer drugs can cause high blood pressure.
 Your cancer doctor or nurse will check your blood pressure regularly.
-But sometimes they may want to monitor it over a longer time.
+Sometimes they may want to monitor it over a longer time.

 This can be done with a portable (ambulatory) blood pressure monitor.